Skip to content

 “We do not believe this is in the best interests of the game.
 We don’t agree that there is a distance problem in the game,” said a Titleist spokesperson.

-The PGA Tour were equally unenthusiastic, arguing that the increase in test clubhead speed to 125mph was “disproportional to the rate of increase we see when analysing PGA Tour radar data on launch conditions”.
+The PGA Tour have been equally unenthusiastic, arguing that the increase in test clubhead speed to 125mph was “disproportional to the rate of increase we see when analysing PGA Tour radar data on launch conditions”.

 Commissioner Jay Monahan told members: “Therefore, we do not support today’s announcement regarding the increase to 125mph, believing a more moderate adjustment is appropriate.”